 B. Download

-The networks can be downloaded with two different properties.
+The networks can be downloaded with two different formats: Edg and Adj.

 Format:

 Edg: stands for edges format.
-The network is written in a text or csv file with the following format:
+The network is written on a file with the following format:

 node1 node2 edge_weight